 Make a quilted tree skirt with a gorgeous fair isle design!
-The design looks hard but it’s actually half square triangles.
-Use the free quilt tutorial to make your own!
+The design is simple, and it’s actually half square triangles.
+Use the free quilt pattern to make your own!

 I love the fair isle motif, and it feels so much like winter and the holidays.
 I made a giant motif for the whole Christmas tree skirt.
 I used two quilting cotton fabrics for the top, flannel for the backing, and some bias binding.

 The ivory with gold shimmer fabric was found in the remnant bin at Joann fabrics.
 I also got the red with gold dots at Joann.
 I love the bold contrast and the touch of shine.
 It’s so fun to see under the tree, and it’ll be soon covered with holiday gifts and goodies!

 I’m not great at quilting, but I get inspired every once in awhile and just go for it.
 I always get into a quilt or piecing project, and then halfway through I wonder why I started.
 If you love quilting make these other free quilt tutorials!